mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

   using the types `Reader` and `Writer`.\
   It also provides a `Scanner` type that splits input into lines and words.
+  This package will be described in more detail in a future article on common tasks in Go.
 - `builtin`\
   This not a real package, just a place to document builtin constants, variables, types, and functions.